dappforce/subsocial-docs/docs/develop/Developers.md

 ### How do I get started?
 - Install the [Polkadot.js extension](https://polkadot.js.org/extension/) and create a wallet to be a part of the ecosystem.
-- To have a deeper look into how things work and available features, try our own social network: [Polkaverse App](https://polkaverse.com).
+- To have a deeper look into how things work and available features, try our own social network: [Polkaverse](https://polkaverse.com).
 Try to use the project and engage with people in the community.
 - You can easily get started by trying out our SDK on the [Subsocial Playground](https://play.subsocial.network)
-- To create your first Dapp in minutes, use the **Subsocial Starter** template [Read More](/docs/develop/developer-quickstart)
+- To create your first Dapp in minutes, use the **Subsocial Starter** template.
+[Read More](/docs/develop/developer-quickstart)

 We have a set of example apps on different technologies that you can try:
   - [React App](https://github.com/dappforce/subsocial-react-example)